Trouvaille Stitch Kits sustainability initiatives

 we create a wide variety of products with a small range of materials

 Did you know that there are over 500 shades of 6-stranded embroidery thread from DMC, but to create our 15+ kits we use only 30 of those colours.
-This means we minimise thread waste here, and when you have left over thread within your kit, you can easily use it up to create another TSK design.
+This means we minimise thread waste during the kit production process, and when you have left over thread within your kit, you can easily use it up to create another TSK design.
 Additionally we keep all other materials within the kits standardised where possible to minimise waste, with more specific materials (eg the patterns, instruction leaflets and packaging stickers) printed in-house during the small-batch production process.

 you buy only what you need